 We now have a number of videos on our video page that explain our work and introduce some of our crew members.

 The installation of wick drains (the grey strips sticking out of the ground) is going well.
 These drains help to speed up the ground settlement so it happens in months not years.
 Piling is underway in Winters Road, Main North Road, and Belfast Road.
 We are using timber piles on the project to support the bridges and subways.
 Timber piles are being used as they are more cost effective and perform better in earthquakes.
 The working platform (a 0.5m layer of compacted earth and stone) continues to stretch out over the entire length of the motorway alignment.
 Have a look on the gallery page to see some aerial photo of our site.

 What is the CNC project

-The Christchurch Northern Corridor will extend the Northern Motorway through to QEII Drive and Cranford Street and included:
+The Christchurch Northern Corridor (CNC) will extend the Northern Motorway through to QEII Drive and Cranford Street and included:

 - A new four-lane motorway starting just south of the Waimakariri River to connect with QEII Drive near Winters Road and then continue through Cranford Basin to link with Cranford Street

 - An upgrade of QEII Drive to four lanes between Main North Road and Innes Road The addition of a third northbound lane on the Waimakariri Motorway Bridge through to Tram Road

 - An upgrade of Cranford Street to four lanes to Innes Road